ThatChapThere/knightcobra-c/spec.md

 # Chess program specification

+### the most significant bit of the bitboard is a8, and the second most significan bit is b8

 ## Things the program must do:
 * store positions
 * generate legal moves from a position